Anguschen1011/SMS-Spam-Classifier/README.md

 ## SMS Spam Collection Dataset : [[Kaggle]](https://www.kaggle.com/datasets/uciml/sms-spam-collection-dataset)
 - Collection of SMS messages tagged as spam or legitimate.
+The SMS Spam Collection is a set of SMS tagged messages that have been collected for SMS Spam research.
+It contains one set of SMS messages in English of 5,574 messages, tagged acording being ham (legitimate) or spam.

 ## Run
 ```